mendix/docs/content/appstore/connectors/opc-ua.md

 {{% image_container width="300" %}}
 ![OPC UA Server configuration entity](attachments/opc-ua/opcuaservercfg.png)
 {{% /image_container %}}
+{{% todo %}}[Update image, attributes have been removed?]{{% /todo %}}

 For each OPC UA server, the following information will need to be stored in a OpcUaServerCfg object.

-* ServerID (String) – a name you give to the server so that you can identify it easily
+* ServerID (String) – a short nickname that you assign to the server so that you can identify it easily.
+Primarily used for error and log messages.
-* URL (String) – the URL of the OPC UA server
+* URL (String) – the full URL of the OPC UA server (e.g.: opc.tcp://localhost:53530/OPCUA/SimulationServer)
 * Username (String) – the username used if the authentication type is `CREDENTIALS`
-* Password (String) – the password for the username used if the authentication type is `CREDENTIALS`
+* Password (String) – the password for the username used if the authentication type is `CREDENTIALS`, only used for data-entry.
+After saving this field is reset.
+* Password_Encrypted (String) – the encrypted password for the username, automatically takes the 'Password' and encrypts the value
 * AuthenticationType (Enumeration) – the type of authentication required for this server: `NONE`, `CREDENTIALS`, or `CERTIFICATE`
-* CertificatePassword (String) – the certificate password required when using the `CERTIFICATE` type of authentication
+* CertificatePassword (String) – the certificate password required when using the `CERTIFICATE` type of authentication, only used for data-entry.
+After saving this field is reset.

-{{% todo %}}[Certificate password mechanism to be changed?]{{% /todo %}}

-* CertifcatePasswordEncrypted (String) – ???????????????
-* Result (String) – the latest result from an action which makes a call to the OPC UA server
-* ValueToWrite (String) – the value to write to the OPC UA server when using the **Write** action
+* CertificatePassword (String) – the encrypted password for the certificate, automatically takes the CertificatePassword and encrypts the value
-* NamespaceIndex (Integer) – the index an OPC UA server uses for a namespace URI
-* Identifier (String) – the identifier for a node in the address space of an OPC UA server — the OPC UA client connector only supports identifiers with *IdentifierType* of `String`

-{{% todo %}}[To be removed from entity as it is an implementation detail for the test options]{{% /todo %}}

-* EnableTestMode (Boolean) – ?????????????

 You can see an example of how this can be set up in the [OPC UA Client example implementation](#example-implementation) section.

 ### 3.2 Actions